jerrywiston/SyncGAN/README.md

 # SyncGAN
-A generative model based on GAN which can simultaneously generate cross-domain and cross-modal synchronized data.
+A generative model based on GAN which can simultaneously generate cross-domain or cross-modal synchronized data.